‘Playboy’ Stunner Brennah Black Shows Off Her Eye-Popping Cleavage In A Tiny Leopard-Print Top

 The blond bombshell paired the top with some matching bottoms that clung tightly around her tiny waist and rock hard abs.
 She accessorized the look with some large gold hoop earrings.

 Brennah posed in front of some green foliage for the snaps as she gave a seductive look away from the camera with her lips parted.
-The first photo was in vibrant color, while the other was a black-and-white shot.
+The first photo was in vibrant color, while the other was a black-and-white of the same shot.

 The model wore her long, golden locks parted in the center and styled in wild curls that cascaded over her shoulders.
 She also opted for a full face of makeup in the pics.

 The application included sculpted eyebrows, thick lashes, and black winged eyeliner.
-She complemented the look with some pink eye shadow on her lids.
+She complimented the look with some pink eye shadow on her lids.
 Brennah also added pink blush and a shimmering highlighter to her bronzed face, and completed the glam style with nude lipstick.

 In the caption of the photos, Brennah opened up to her fans about her feelings, revealing that she wished people would simply tell others what they felt instead of keeping it hidden away.